Uncomment the following line

 This package provides the following functions.

-1. ppstdint1: a function to estimate a basic circulating capital model (uniform wage rates across industries + not taking account of unproductive industries) with the Standard Interpretation;
+1. ppstdint1: a function to estimate a basic circulating capital model with the Standard Interpretation (SI);

-2. ppstdint2: a function to estimate a circulating capital model (uniform wage rates across industries + takes account of unproductive industries) with the Standard Interpretation;
+2. ppstdint2: a function to estimate a basic capital stock model with the Standard Interpretation (SI);

-4. ppnewint1: a function to estimate a basic circulating capital model (uniform wage rates across industries + not taking account of unproductive industries) with the New Interpretation;
+3. ppnewint1: a function to estimate a basic circulating capital model with the New Interpretation (NI);

-5. ppnewint2: a function to estimate a circulating capital model (allows differential wage rates across industries + not taking account of unproductive industries) with the New Interpretation;
+4. ppnewint2: a function to estimate a basic capital stock model with the New Interpretation (NI);

-6. ppnewint3: a function to estimate a circulating capital model (uniform wage rates across industries + takes account of unproductive industries) with the New Interpretation;
+5. ppsraffa1: a function to estimate a circulating capital model with the Sraffian approach;

-12. nregtestrel: a function that computes various non-regression-based measures of deviation between the vector of relative prices of production and the vector of relative labor values;
+6. nonregdist: a function that computes various non-regression-based measures of deviation between the vector of prices of production, the vector of market prices and the vector of direct prices (labor values);

-14. createdata: a function to create the data objects (matrices, vectors and scalars) necessary to implement the SI and NI.
+7. createdata: a function to create the data objects (matrices, vectors and scalars) necessary to implement the SI and NI using basic data from the World Input Output Database (WIOD).

 4. usaiot: input-output tables for the USA extracted from the 2016 release of the World Input Output Database; this data set contains 53-industry input-output tables for the USA for 15 years, 2000-2014;